apache/cordova-docs/docs/en/edge/guide/getting-started/windows-8/index.md

 3. Set up New Project
 --------------------

-You can already build Windows 8 apps using the "HTML/JavaScript track" available in Windows Store apps.
-The purpose of Cordova in Windows Store apps is to expose the same APIs used on all the other Cordova platforms.
+You can already build Windows 8 apps using the _HTML/JavaScript track_ available in Windows Store apps.
+Use Cordova in Windows Store apps to expose the same APIs as on other Cordova-supported platforms.

 - Open Visual Studio 2012 and choose **New Project**.
-- Select **Installed - Template - Other Languages - JavaScript - Windows Store** from the tree, and then **Blank App** from the projects list.
+- Select **Installed &rarr; Template &rarr; Other Languages &rarr; JavaScript &rarr; Windows Store** from the tree, and then **Blank App** from the projects list.
 Enter whatever project name you like, such as **CordovaWin8Foo** in this example.

     ![](img/guide/getting-started/windows-8/wsnewproject.PNG)

 - Microsoft continues to use `default.html` as the default home page, but most web developers use `index.html`.
 (Plus it's likely that in the other platform variants of your project you are using `index.html` as the name of your default page.)
 To fix this, in Solution Explorer rename the `default.html` file to `index.html`.
-Then double-click the **package.appxmanifest** file and change the **Start page** value to **index.html**.
+Then double-click the `package.appxmanifest` file and change the **Start page** value to `index.html`.

 	![](img/guide/getting-started/windows-8/wschangemanifest.PNG)

-- To include **cordova.js** in your project, right-click on the **js** folder in Solution Explorer and select **Add - New Item**.
-Locate the **cordova.js** file in the **lib\windows-8** folder noted above.
+- To include `cordova.js` in your project, right-click on the **js** folder in Solution Explorer and select **Add &rarr; New Item**.
+Locate the `cordova.js` file in the **lib\windows-8** folder noted above.

-- Edit the code for **index.html**.
-Add a reference to **cordova.js**.
+- Edit the code for `index.html`.
+Add a reference to `cordova.js`.
 You can do this manually, or by dragging the file from Solution Explorer.

 ### Adding the reference...
 	    <!-- WinJS references -->